aminya/launchkey/CONTRIBUTING.md

 ## License

-By contributing to lunchkey, you agree that your contributions will be licensed under the same license as the project.
+By contributing to launchkey, you agree that your contributions will be licensed under the same license as the project.